omelao/migrate-hack/README.md

 # migrate-hack

-**migrate-hack** is a tool designed to run Rails migrations in a deterministic, commit-by-commit manner.
+**migrate-hack** runs migrations on an already seeded database, without risks of loosing data.
+It's a tool designed to run Rails migrations in a deterministic, commit-by-commit manner.
 It’s especially useful in CI/CD pipelines or containerized environments where migrations must be applied sequentially and reproducibly.

+## Conflicts

+Essentially, migration conflicts occur when the schema file is updated but still validates old migrations.
+This process requires columns that haven’t yet been created, leading to various inconsistencies.

+To resolve this, the migration should run with the schema version that was in place when it was created and with the same gems that influenced the Rails build at that time.
+For this purpose, we use git as a time machine—revisiting the last commit for that migration and running it as if going back in time.

-## Features
+## Args

-- **Ordered Migrations:**
-  Automatically detects and orders pending Rails migrations based on commit timestamps.

-- **Environment Injection (`--env`):**
+- **(`--env`):**
   Load a specified `.env` file to provide the necessary environment variables during the migration process.

-- **File Copying (`--copy`):**
+- **(`--copy`):**
-  Copy files from a designated directory into the project before running migrations.
+  Copy the files from a designated directory into the project before running migrations.
 This is especially useful for overriding credentials or configuration files that are not stored in the repository.

-- **Automated Git Handling:**
+## Git Handling
   For each pending migration, the tool:
   - Checks out the commit where the migration was introduced,
   - Installs necessary dependencies,